japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 A `Dataset` is <<Queryable, Queryable>> and `Serializable`, i.e. can be saved to a persistent storage.

-NOTE: link:spark-sql-SparkSession.adoc[SparkSession] and link:spark-sql-QueryExecution.adoc[QueryExecution] are transient attributes of a `Dataset` and therefore do not participate in Dataset serialization.
+NOTE: link:SparkSession.md[SparkSession] and link:spark-sql-QueryExecution.adoc[QueryExecution] are transient attributes of a `Dataset` and therefore do not participate in Dataset serialization.
 The only _firmly-tied_ feature of a `Dataset` is the link:spark-sql-Encoder.adoc[Encoder].

 You can request the <<spark-sql-dataset-operators.adoc#toDF, "untyped" view>> of a Dataset or access the link:spark-sql-dataset-operators.adoc#rdd[RDD] that is generated after executing the query.
 It is supposed to give you a more pleasant experience while transitioning from the legacy RDD-based or DataFrame-based APIs you may have used in the earlier versions of Spark SQL or encourage migrating from Spark Core's RDD API to Spark SQL's Dataset API.